 I attempted to record the precise route, but the route’s meanderings around and through the Alpine landscape – coupled with the train being a sturdy metal box – largely conspired against effective GPS logging.
 Still, the breadcrumbs I captured give some idea:

-Finally, if you’d prefer a more detailed recreation than my ramblings, the entire route has been captured on google street view!
+Alternatively, if you’d prefer a more detailed recreation than my ramblings, the entire route has been captured on google street view!
 You can find that here.

 The Bernina Pass

 Having spent much of the past week sweltering through temperatures of 30°C and above, the prospect of snow seemed remote.
 Yet as we steadily climbed, so the temperature dropped.
 By the time we reached the highest point at Ospizio Bernina, we found ourselves following the ice-strewn shores of frozen Lago Bianco, against a backdrop of snowy mountains.
 A remarkable contrast with recent conditions – all the more so as our descent would eventually bring us back into Italian summer heat.

 This station is an extended stop, for around 15 minutes.
 This allows for some fresh air, a stretch of your legs, and some stunning views of both glaciers in the mountains behind, and the Italian flavour of the Poschiavo valley ahead.
 The charming stone station also has a hotel and restaurant, for those who might wish to stay a little longer.

 The zig-zagging descent into the valley offers advance previews of this lake, appealing views in their own right.
 But the track turns out to run alongside its entire western shore, in places seemingly close enough to touch the water.
 At its southern limit the track continues to follow the perimeter, offering a glimpse back up the valley of the progress made from the now-distant mountains.